mit-aera/Blackbird-Dataset/README.md

 <!-- [![Video Link](https://img.youtube.com/vi/_VBww8YQuA8/0.jpg)](https://www.youtube.com/watch?v=_VBww8YQuA8) -->

-The Blackbird Dataset was created by the [AgileDrones group](http://agiledrones.mit.edu) at the [MIT FAST Lab](http://karaman.mit.edu/group.html) and has been published in the proceedings of ISER 2018 [(arXiv link)](https://arxiv.org/abs/1810.01987).
+The Blackbird Dataset was created by [MIT AERA](http://agiledrones.mit.edu) and has been published in the International Journal of Robotics Research [(IJRR link)](https://doi.org/10.1177/0278364920908331) and in the proceedings of ISER 2018 [(arXiv link)](https://arxiv.org/abs/1810.01987).

 ## Preview the Dataset